therealOri/oCrypt0r/DOCUMENTATION.md

 dir_decrypt(key, key_salt, dir_path, dir_salt)
 ```
 `dir_decrypt()` is the function used to decrypt a directory.
 It takes the same arguments as above and uses them to decrypt "dir_path".
 AKA your directory/folder.
+> - If a file doesn't have the file extension `.oCrypted` OR if the file has no data to decrypt/is empty, it will ignore the file and move on to the files that DO have data to decrypt.
 __ __

 **Arguments:**